suzpiver/ECommerceWebsite-FullStack/APIDOC.md

 **Error Handling:**
 - Possible 400 (invalid request) errors (all plain text):
-  - If passed in an invalid username or password, returns an error with the message: `Username/password incorrect`
+  - If passed an invalid username or password, an error is returned with the message: `Username/password incorrect`
+  - If passed an empty username or password, an error is returned with the message: `Please enter a valid username and password to access account details`
 - Possible 500 errors (all plain text):
   - If something else goes wrong on the server, returns an error with the message: `Uh oh.
 Something went wrong.
 Please try again later.`

-## Endpoint 4: Check if transaction is successful
+## Endpoint 4: Make a transaction
-**Request Format:** /checkout/:username/:shortname/:size
+**Request Format:** /checkout endpoint with POST parameters of `username`, `shortname`, and `size`

 **Request Type:** POST

 **Returned Data Format**: plain text

 **Description:** Given that a user is logged in and there are items available, plain text containing a generated confirmation code is returned.

-**Example Request:** /checkout/suzpiver/fp-one-lumi-maxi-dress/small
+This confirmation code is saved to the user's account

+**Example Request:** /checkout with POST parameters of `username=suzpiver`, `shortname=fp-one-lumi-maxi-dress`, and `size=small`

 **Example Response:**
 ```